DHS-Computer-Science/DHS-HSPC-2015-2016/Grading_Program/README.md

 ## Problems
 The grader will need both input and output files for testing purposes.
-Here is a partial tree of the proposed directory structure:
+Here is a partial tree of the directory structure:
 ```
-Problems/
+problems_dir/
-├── 1/
+├── 01/
 │   ├── input
 │   └── output
-├── 2/
+├── 02/
 │   ├── input
 │   └── output
-├── 3/
+├── -3/
 │   ├── input
 │   └── output
 ...
 ```

+- `problems_dir` is defined via the comand line, or the config file
+- input/output files should not have .txt at the end, and are case sensitive
+  - also they use *nix line endings - `\n` (NOT `\r` nor `\r\n`)

 ## Instalation
 1. install python3 and pip(on a debian based GNU/Linux distro - like ubuntu).